CormoranTick/Authentication-Demo/README.md

 There are multiple security measures used by this application to prevent unauthorized access into the protected area of the website.
 In addition, there are measures in place to reduce the impact of a database compromise, in the event that access is gained through alternative means.

+### Salting

+Both passwords and session IDs are salted using a randomly generated string.
+Salting prevents attackers from using rainbow tables to search for pre-computed hash values.

 ### Database Security

 Only non-critical information in stored in the database in plain-text form.
 Passwords and session IDs (both of which can be used to gain access) are both kept in the database in hashed form.
 They are hashed using PHP's `hash()` function and the SHA256 algorithm, rendering them virtually useless in the event of a data compromise.